 He met a cat and stopped to talk.

 They fell in step and strolled a while,

 And bumped into a crocodile…

-The bug, the cat and the crocodile continue to make new friends as they travel along and enjoy each other’s company.
+The bug, the cat and the crocodile continue to make new friends as they travel and revel in each other’s company.

 Shoe Baby by Joyce Dunbar, illustrated by Polly Dunbar,

 A baby goes for an adventure in a flying shoe.
-He goes to the sea, stops by the zoo, and meets the King and Queens
+He heads to the sea, stops by the zoo, and meets the King and Queen.